This step-by-step guide is for new international graduate students.

 ☑ Opt out of the Guard.me@SFU o plan when your BC MSP takes effect (after the waiting period).
 You may be eligible for a partial refund of the guard.me@SFU fee if there is more than one month remaining in the term, and you have not used the plan.

-☑ Make changes to your secondary medical insurance o if necessary (i.e. opt out with equivalent coverage or add family members to the plan) during the opt-out period for Studentcare.
+☑ Make changes to your secondary medical insurance o (GSS Studentcare) if necessary (i.e. opt out with equivalent coverage or add family members to the plan) during the opt-out period for Studentcare.

 Step 8.
 Confirm your enrollment requirements and work eligibility